LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/index.rst

 Using the SPRKStep time-stepping module
 ==========================================

-This chapter is concerned with the use of the SPRKStep time-stepping module for the solution of initial value problems (IVPs) of the form :eq:`ARKODE_IVP_SPRK` in a C or C++ language setting.
-The following sections discuss the header files and the layout of the user's main program, and provide descriptions of the SPRKStep user-callable functions and user-supplied functions.
+This section is concerned with the use of the SPRKStep time-stepping module for the solution of initial value problems (IVPs) in a C or C++ language setting.
+Usage of SPRKStep follows that of the rest of ARKODE, and so in this section we primarily focus on those usage aspects that are specific to SPRKStep.

-The example programs located in the source code ``examples/arkode`` folder, may be helpful as templates for new codes.
-In particular,
+We note that of the ARKODE example programs located in the source code ``examples/arkode`` folder, the following demonstrate ``SPRKStep`` usage:

 * ``examples/arkode/C_serial/ark_harmonic_symplectic.c``
 * ``examples/arkode/C_serial/ark_damped_harmonic_symplectic.c``, and
 * ``examples/arkode/C_serial/ark_kepler.c``

-demonstrate ``SPRKStep`` usage.

-SPRKStep uses the input and output constants from the shared ARKODE infrastructure.
-These are defined as needed in this chapter, but for convenience the full list is provided separately in :numref:`ARKODE.Constants`.

-The relevant information on using SPRKStep's C and C++ interfaces is detailed in the following subsections.

 .. toctree::
    :maxdepth: 1

-   Skeleton
    User_callable